Gorglomux/gorglomux.github.io/content/portfolio/foolsgold/index.md

 ![Item Stacks](./stacks.png)

-I wrote over 70 barks for the bosses, and wrote miscellaneous descriptions or over 80 items and tooltips.
+I wrote over 70 barks for the bosses, and wrote miscellaneous descriptions for over 80 items and tooltips.
 ![Dialogue interface](./dialogue_UI.png)

 The game is playable on a browser [on itch.io](https://ayperosia.itch.io/fools-gold).